spocon/spocon/README.md

 [Gianluca Altomani](https://github.com/devgianlu) and others.
 It works out of the box on all three revisions of the Pi, immediately after installation.

-NEW: If you are interested in a Spocon Docker version, please see here:  [Spocon Docker](https://hub.docker.com/repository/docker/spocon/spocon)
+NEW: Spocon supports now also Docker, instructions are here:  [Spocon Docker](https://hub.docker.com/repository/docker/spocon/spocon)

 ## Download Latest Version